jcaip/jcaip.github.io/_posts/2017-01-28-Corporate-Finance.md

 ![Balance Sheet](https://jcaip.github.io/images/corp_fin/balance_sheet.png)

 The balance sheet is a representation of a company.
-It can be used to answer three fundamental questions about a company
+It can be used to answer three fundamental questions about a company **Common-Size Balance Sheet** - divide by Total Assets to get a percentage

 + On the left hand side, we can see long-term assets to solve **capital budgeting** issues
 + On the upper half, we can see short-term cash flow and **net working capital**